 Almost all Japanese Skippers have "green" around the hair line, which was caused by the headbands (oxidation).
 This does not deduct from their value.

-Japanese Skippers were sold in the three basic hair colors: "Redhead", "Brunette" and "Blonde".
-Most likely, they came in the same boxes like the regular SL Skipper dolls, probably with the addition of a tariff sticker at the bottom of the box.
-It's possible they were sold with the regular Skipper stands instead of the super rare black stand pictured in the booklets.
+Japanese Skippers were sold in the three basic hair colors: "Redhead", "Brunette" and "Blonde" and were available for 600 Yen.
+Possibly they came in the same boxes like the regular SL Skipper dolls, probably without the addition of a tariff sticker at the bottom of the box.
+In fact, I've never found (and never have seen a photograph of) a non-dressed-box-Japanese-Skipper with a box.
+Could it be possible they weren't sold in boxes at all?
+It's also possible they were sold with the regular Skipper stands instead of the super rare black stand that came with the dressed box Skippers and which was pictured in the booklets.

 Most of the Japanese Skippers that came in "Dressed Doll" boxes were Tan Skin Skipper dolls (more info further below).